-Schedule "T" is to be followed as per Food & Drugs Administration norms.MSME & GST registration, IEC Code for Export of end products and local authority clearance may be required for Shops and Establishment, for Fire and Safety requirement and registration for ESI, PF and Labour laws may be required if applicable and also Approval from Pollution Control Board.
+Schedule "T" is to be followed as per Food & Drugs Administration norms.

+MSME & GST registration, IEC Code for Export of end products and local authority clearance may be required for Shops and Establishment, for Fire and Safety requirement and registration for ESI, PF and Labour laws may be required if applicable.
+Also promoter has to take approval from Pollution Control Board.

-17. BACKWARD AND FORWARD INTEGRATION
+17 BACKWARD AND FORWARD INTEGRATION